 - Find an app that you want.

-- To check that the app is reliable, find out what other people say about it.
+- To check that the app is reliable, find out what other people are saying about it.

 - Under the app's title, check the star ratings and the number of downloads.